UK braces for ‘cold snap’ as new weather warning issued

-Met Office issues new severe weather warning for Wales as UK braces for ‘cold snap’
+Met Office issues new severe weather warning as Britain braces for ‘cold snap’

 Met Office warns daytime temperatures could go down by about 10C in coming days